If you buy something through a link on this page, we may earn a small commission. How this works.

 - Alcohol.
 Beer, wine, liquor, and other alcoholic beverages are restricted.

 - Caffeine.
-Everything from coffee to caffeine-containing foods like chocolate is banned.
+Everything from coffee to caffeine-containing foods like chocolate should be avoided or consumed in limited amounts.

 In addition, the diet discourages snacking, restricts nuts and seeds for those who desire optimal weight loss, and limits minimally processed foods like tortillas, whole-grain breads, tofu, and tempeh to fewer than 10% of your daily calories.